YomZsamora/Contact-List/README.md

 ## Behaviour Driven Development

 1. Displays Intro Message to user
+    - OUTPUT: "Hello Welcome to your contact list.
+What is your name?"
    - INPUT: "Samora"
    - OUTPUT: "Hello Samora. what would you like to do?"
 2. Enter Short Code